 Locate and open your wall insulation roll.
 A diagram of the window and door placement is taped to the foil side of the roll.
 This corresponds to the window placement you requested on your order.
 The insulation wall is made with the window sections separate from the wall sections.
 This approach allows you to locate the windows to match the side cover more exactly.
-There is a numbered sticker on the foil side of the wall sections only that will match the number on the diagram.
+There is a number on the foil side of the wall sections only that will match the number on the diagram.
 All window sections are interchangeable (unless vertical or horizontal windows were ordered), so they are not numbered.
 Use the diagram on your insulation to help facilitate putting your insulation up in the correct order.
+IMPORTANT NOTE: If you ordered glass windows they will not appear on the window and door placement diagram because their placement does not have to be predetermined.
+This also means that glass windows do not have window sections of insulation.
 Diagram XV on page 23 is an example only.

-- Starting with the first section of insulation at the edge of the door hang it temporarily (outside the lattice wall) from the steel tension cable with a few of the 'S' hooks provided.
-Grommets are installed at the top of the liner for this purpose.
+- 1. Starting with the first section of insulation at the left edge of the 6:00 door hang it temporarily (outside the lattice wall) from the steel tension cable with a few of the 'S' hooks provided.
+Grommets are installed at the top of the liner for this purpose, but do not use an 'S' hook on every grommet.
 Keep in mind that the 'S' hooks will be removed and the wall insulation secured to the tension cable after the side cover is installed (see #10, page 26). - 2.
 Work around the yurt clockwise hanging the wall and window sections according to your diagram.
 Overlap each of the sections approximately 10".
 This allows adjustment later to match your side cover window position should this be necessary for a better fit.
 Note: The overlap may not end up being 10" when you are finished.
-Hint: If you have the vinyl side cover, applying baby powder to the foil side of the insulation before installing the side cover will make it easier to adjust and achieve a tight fit. - After installing side cover (see next section) align the insulation window sections with the windows if necessary.
+Hint: If you have the vinyl side cover, applying baby powder to the foil side of the insulation before installing the side cover will make it easier to adjust and achieve a tight fit. - 3.
+After installing side cover (see next section) align the insulation window sections with the windows if necessary.
 Make sure the insulation panels end at the edge of the door frame.
 The insulation does not get clamped into the door frame.